simskberna/java-mobile-ecommerce-app/README.md

 YOU CAN DOWNLOAD .APK FROM THE MAIN BRANCH!
+Also you can find a quick review gif below.

 Welcome to my E-Commerce Mobile Application built with Java and powered by Firebase for seamless database management.
 This application is designed to provide users with a sleek and efficient platform for all their online shopping needs.